 Yes!
 Our trained and experienced dentists are qualified to offer dental appliance therapy to help treat your sleep apnea.

-If you suspect you have sleep apnea and you want to improve the quality of sleep and your overall health, contact Fioritto Family Dental today at 440-951-5511 or online to schedule a appointment to learn more.
+If you suspect you have sleep apnea and you want to improve the quality of sleep and your overall health, contact an expert sleep support dentist at Fioritto Family Dental today at 440-951-5511 or online to schedule a appointment to learn more.